Call our friendly UK team on

 (That would be an unfair accusation to level at some of the small, dedicated companies who are passionate about what they do, and keep additives to the absolute minimum).

 Aspartame - absolutely no place in the food chain or supplements considering its neuro toxic effects.
 Accounts for 75% of all adverse effect reporting in America.
+When you see this in a health supplement, you really have to ask some questions.
+The issues with aspartame are well documented.

 Calcium Stearate - used as a stabilizer for plastics, in cosmetics and supplements.
 Also used in lacquers, coatings & inks, and as an additive in concrete, textiles and paper.
 May cause gastrointestinal irritation.
 Recommendations if it comes into contact with skin - "flush skin with plenty of soap and water for at least 15 minutes while removing contaminated clothing and shoes"